 You can also find a pre-planned shadowing program to ensure that you’re getting the most out of the experience and avoid taking the extra time to find the appropriate mentoring doctor yourself.

 At Global Pre-Meds we have already established partnerships with the best hospitals and doctors.
-We also take responsibility for your transport to and from your shadowing hours and we keep you fed!
+We also take responsibility for your transport to and from your shadowing hours, and we keep you fed with delicious meals prepared by our chef.
 All the while, you stay at our famous Global Pre-Meds house with your peers, which means you’re having just as much fun as you are learning and preparing for your future.